All-time FC Cincinnati (MLS) roster: By nationality

 MLS regulations allow for eight international roster slots per team to be used on non-domestic players.
 However, this limit can be exceeded by trading international slots with another MLS team.
 Overseas players are exempt from counting towards this total if they have permanent residency rights in the U.S. (green card holder), other special dispensation such as refugee or asylum status, or qualify under the Homegrown International Rule.
-In total, 59 players representing 25 different countries have played for FC Cincinnati.
+In total, 59 players representing 25 countries have played for FC Cincinnati.

 Note: Countries indicate national team as defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.